 - Reduce the amount of salt you add while cooking, baking or at the table.

-- Experiment with other seasonings, such as garlic, lemon juice and fresh or dried herbs.
+- Experiment with other seasonings, such as garlic, lemon juice, and fresh or dried herbs.

 - When eating out, ask for nutrient information for the menu items and select meals lower in sodium.

-Find heart-healthy, low sodium recipes.
+Find heart-healthy, low-salt recipes.